The future for low-budget independent films continues to look impressive, as their commercial viability has increased steadily over the recent years.

 One thing for sure is: revenues from films do not stop at the box office.
 Nowadays more and more money is made from DVD sales, Cable, Satellite and terrestrial TV networks, and the stream of revenues keeps on flowing for the years to come.

 Investors who see the bigger picture and do not stop at the theaters tickets sales, who recognize and support true long-term marketable projects as opposed to fast-food cinema are the ones who make the safest bet in the movie industry.
 The Soob Productions offers the platform, the means and the creativity to make this bet as easy as possible.

-Our 2 feature films Eva’s Diamond and Mr Jones serve as a warrant for quality of storytelling and while being micro-budget projects, they show the Soob’s potential as film-makers team.
+Our feature films Eva’s Diamond, The Unfatomable Mr Jones (Part 1 & Part 2) serve as a warrant for quality of storytelling and while being micro-budget projects, they show the Soob’s potential as film-makers team.